I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_videodevicefuncs.md

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputcolorspace.md">VideoProcessorSetOutputColorSpace</a> function.

+`pfnVideoProcessorSetOutputAlphaFillMode`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputalphafillmode.md">VideoProcessorSetOutputAlphaFillMode</a> function.

 `pfnVideoProcessorSetOutputConstriction`

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputconstriction.md">VideoProcessorSetOutputConstriction</a> function.

+`pfnVideoProcessorSetOutputStereoMode`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputstereomode.md">VideoProcessorSetOutputStereoMode</a> function.

 `pfnVideoProcessorSetOutputExtension`

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputextension.md">VideoProcessorSetOutputExtension</a> function.

-`pfnVideoProcessorSetOutputStereoMode`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputstereomode.md">VideoProcessorSetOutputStereoMode</a> function.

-`pfnVideoProcessorSetOutputTargetRect`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputtargetrect.md">VideoProcessorSetOutputTargetRect</a> function.

-`pfnVideoProcessorSetStreamAlpha`
+`pfnVideoProcessorGetOutputExtension`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamalpha.md">VideoProcessorSetStreamAlpha</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorgetoutputextension.md">VideoProcessorGetOutputExtension</a> function.

-`pfnVideoProcessorSetStreamAutoProcessingMode`
+`pfnVideoProcessorSetStreamFrameFormat`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamautoprocessingmode.md">VideoProcessorSetStreamAutoProcessingMode</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamframeformat.md">VideoProcessorSetStreamFrameFormat</a> function.

 `pfnVideoProcessorSetStreamColorSpace`

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamcolorspace.md">VideoProcessorSetStreamColorSpace</a> function.

+`pfnVideoProcessorSetStreamOutputRate`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamoutputrate.md">VideoProcessorSetStreamOutputRate</a> function.

+`pfnVideoProcessorSetStreamSourceRect`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamsourcerect.md">VideoProcessorSetStreamSourceRect</a> function.

 `pfnVideoProcessorSetStreamDestRect`

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamdestrect.md">VideoProcessorSetStreamDestRect</a> function.

-`pfnVideoProcessorSetStreamExtension`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamextension.md">VideoProcessorSetStreamExtension</a> function.

-`pfnVideoProcessorSetStreamFilter`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamfilter.md">VideoProcessorSetStreamFilter</a> function.

-`pfnVideoProcessorSetStreamFrameFormat`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamframeformat.md">VideoProcessorSetStreamFrameFormat</a> function.

-`pfnVideoProcessorSetStreamLumaKey`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamlumakey.md">VideoProcessorSetStreamLumaKey</a> function.

-`pfnVideoProcessorSetStreamOutputRate`
+`pfnVideoProcessorSetStreamAlpha`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamoutputrate.md">VideoProcessorSetStreamOutputRate</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetstreamalpha.md">VideoProcessorSetStreamAlpha</a> function.

 `pfnVideoProcessorSetStreamPalette`